yoryer/yoryer.com/src/content/blog/flutter-certificate-pinning-en.md

 ### Step 3: Include the certificate in the HTTP client

-In this step we're going to create our HTTP client to be able to start sending our requests to the PokeAPI server, for this we'll see some points to take into account.
+In this step, we're going to create our HTTP client to be able to start sending our requests to the PokeAPI server.
+For this, we'll see some points to take into account.

-Include the dependency of the _http_ package
+Include the dependency for the _http_ package

 ```yaml
 # ...